Epilogue: All the Difference in the World

 And she reminded him again.
 "It was fine.
 I'm okay."

 He nodded, but the relaxed look he'd been wearing was gone.
-"I saw her go in, but she didn't see me."
+"I saw her, but she didn't see me."

 "I bumped into her."
 Hermione informed.
 "We talked.
 That's all."

 She made a thoughtful face.
 "And…that's it.
 It wasn't as hard as I thought it'd be.
-I mean, I know we aren't going to be friends, but I think we can be civil."
+I know we aren't going to be friends, but I think we can be civil."

 "Whatever works," which was his standard reply for anything he didn't fully agree with but didn't want to argue over.
 Hermione smiled up at him, which made him relax again.
 "Where do you want to go now?"